 The baking tin (similar to the Bundt mould popular in the USA) is circular with angled grooves on the outside and a Schornstein (“chimney”) in the middle.
 This gives the Gugelhupf its characteristic outer texture and tall, ring-like shape.

-Although a firm favourite on coffee tables throughout Vienna, the cake’s origins go so far back in history that we cannot say for sure if it’s an Austrian original.
+Although a firm favourite on coffee tables throughout Vienna, the cake’s origins go so far back in history that we can’t say for sure if it’s an Austrian original.

-What we can say is that the Gugelhupf’s true home is in Central Europe in general, the lands of the former Austro-Hungarian empire in particular, and the city of Vienna most of all (though places like the Alsace might argue otherwise).
+What we do know is that the Gugelhupf’s true home is in Central Europe in general, the lands of the former Austro-Hungarian empire in particular, and the city of Vienna most of all (though places like the Alsace might argue otherwise).

 The presence of the classic baking mould throughout history certainly hints at the cake’s age; archaeologists found similar moulds in Roman excavations at Carnuntum, for example, just down the river from Vienna.